Michele1996/PFE-OpenPose-to-VAE-to-BVH/README.md

 ## Variational Auto-Encoder and Data Generation

-Now we will need to create a .npy file using the json output file of OpenPose.\\
+Now we will need to create a .npy file using the json output file of OpenPose.<br />
 You can create it using the following command
 ```python
 python create_npy